ThomasDuvinage/mc_manus_plugin/README.md

 ros2 run usb_cam usb_cam_node_exe --ros-args -p pixel_format:="mjpeg2rgb"
 ```

-Then using the configuration given in the ROS section, you can get your camera stream in your controller or state.
+Then using the configuration given in the ROS section, you can get your manus stream in your controller or state.

 ## Debugging

-To visualize the stream, please edit the checkbox status from the tab `CameraPlugin` in `mc_rtc_panel` (rviz).
+To visualize the stream, please edit the checkbox status from the tab `ManusPlugin` in `mc_rtc_panel` (rviz).

 ```bash
 ros2 launch mc_rtc_ticker display.launch